-The Magistrate Judges, in accordance with 28 U.S.C. §636 (b) (1) (A), are authorized to hear and determine any pretrial motion pending before the Court, except a motion for injunctive relief, for judgment on the pleadings, for summary judgment, to dismiss, or for or opposing certification of a class.
-Non-dispositive pretrial motions include, but are not limited to, motions for (1) leave to proceed without prepayment of fees, (2) appointment, substitution, or withdrawal of counsel, (3) leave to plead, (4) amendment of pleadings, (5) extension of time, (6) a discovery order, (7) a more definite statement, and any other motion not expressly excepted by 28 U.S.C. §636(b) (1) (A).
+The Magistrate Judges, in accordance with 28 U.S.C. §636(b) (1) (A), are authorized to hear and determine any pretrial motion pending before the Court, except a motion for injunctive relief, for judgment on the pleadings, for summary judgement, to dismiss, or for or opposing certification of a class.
+Non-dispositive pretrial motions include, buy are not limited to, motions for (1) leave to proceed without prepayment of fees, (2) appointment, substitution, or withdrawal of counsel, (3) leave to plead, (4) amendment of pleadings, (5) extension of time, (6) a discovery order, (7) a more definite statement, and any other motion not expressly excepted by 28 U.S.C. §636(b) (1) (A).

-E. CASE DISPOSITIVE MOTIONS, NON-CONSENSUAL REFERENCES FOR TRIAL, AND SPECIAL MASTER PROCEEDINGS tion for post-trial relief made by an individual convicted of a criminal offense, or prisoner pettition challenging conditions or confinement to the Magistate Judge for the conduct of any necessary evidentihearing, and the issuance of a report and recommendation, authorized by U.S.C. §636(b)(1)(B).
+E. CASE DISPOSITIVE MOTIONS, NON-CONSENSUAL REFERENCES FOR TRIAL, AND SPECIAL MASTER PROCEEDINGS master pursuant to Rule 53, Fed.
+R. Civ.
+P., 28 U.S.C. §636(b) (2), 42 U.S.C. §2000e-5(f) (5), or any other statute or rule authorizing such appointment, and may refer any motion, application for post-trial relief made by an individual convicted of a criminal offense, or prisoner petition challenging conditions of confinement, to the Magistrate Judge for the conduct of any necessary evidentiary hearing, and the issuance of a report and recommendation, as authorized by 28 U.S.C. §636(b) (1) (B).

-Reference to Magistrate Judges
+1. Reference to Magistrate Judges